nikodunk/electrade-2-insurance-static/_posts/2017-09-17-what-will-it-run.markdown

 Total energy required to do all these things every day: <br>
 1483Wh/day, roughly 1.5kWh.<br>
 This can be covered by 4 systems/personal power plants, for roughly $880 dollars.
-Granted, we'd be living like a hermit, but it'd be as close we could get to an off-grid DC only lifestyle.
+Granted, we'd be living like a hermit, but it'd be as close as we could get to an off-grid DC-only lifestyle.

 <br><br>See the actual components for this experiment <a onclick="ga('send', 'event', 'AffLink', 'clicked', 'Same Page');" href="/parts.html">here</a>.
 Note that almost all components above run on DC, so it's technically feasible to make the cheaper DC-only system from the aforementioned parts page.